ucb-eecs251b/sp24-labs/lab4a/README.md

 The measurement can be performed by varying the D-CLK time in the testbench.
 If you start with the data launch well before the clock rising edge, CLK-Q delay will only change slightly.
 However, as the data edge draws closer to the clock edge, CLK-Q delay will rapidly increase until the data output can no longer be observed.
-In this lab, we will use the definition of setup time as the D-CLK delay at 1.05 times the CLK-Q delay.
+In this lab, we will use the definition of setup time as the D-CLK delay where the CLK-Q delay is 1.05 times the CLK-Q delay for a very large D-CLK delay.
 You will learn more about the setup time during the lecture.

 > [!IMPORTANT]
 > **Question 12.** Modify `dff_testbench.sp` to estimate the setup time of your DFF using only the